google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   consistency:
   : A base64 encoded `TransItem` of type `consistency_proof_v2` that proves the
-    consistency of the requested STH and the returned STH.
+    consistency of the requested tree head and the returned STH.

 > Note that no signature is required for the `inclusion` or `consistency`
 > outputs as they are used to verify inclusion in and consistency of STHs, which